We include products we think are useful for our readers. If you buy through links on this page, we may earn a small commission Here’s our process.

 Headaches are a common condition that many people deal with on a daily basis.

 Ranging from uncomfortable to downright unbearable, they can disrupt your day-to-day life.

 Several types of headaches exist, with tension headaches being the most common.
 Cluster headaches are painful and happen in groups or “clusters,” while migraines are a moderate-to-severe type of headache.

-Although many medications are targeted at relieving headache symptoms, a number of effective, natural treatments also exist.
+Although many medications can be used to treat headache symptoms, a number of effective natural treatments also exist.

 Inadequate hydration may lead you to develop a headache.

 What’s more, being dehydrated can impair concentration and cause irritability, making your symptoms seem even worse (